xiaowang1105/algorithms-in-python/README.md

 <strong>Key idea</strong> <br>
 We sorted the array according to its finish time.
-The alogirthm put the first job whose start time is bigger than last job's finish time. <br>
+The algorithm put the first job whose start time is bigger than last job's finish time. <br>
 <strong>Properties</strong> <br>
 * The recursive activity selection running time is ![equation](http://latex.codecogs.com/gif.latex?T(n)=%20\theta(n)) <br>
 <a href="#head">`Back to Top`</a>